GETTING AROUND ADVERTISING LIMITATIONS AND REACHING SPECIFIC AUDIENCES START WITH SOCIAL MEDIA

 Because cannabis is still illegal, businesses are not able to use social media platforms to solicit products, in words or in pictures.
 Other advertising approaches, such as gearing ads toward those under age 21 or making medical claims, are also not allowed.

 These limitations fall into more-specific community guidelines and standards that all platforms have established in some regard to attempt to control the behavior of social users.
 While many of these restrictions are perfectly reasonable, if not wholly necessary, many of them can unfairly target legitimate cannabis businesses.
 Being flagged under these standards can result in shadowbans, blocked posts and deleted pages.
+Even using cannabis hashtags like #weed and #marijuana can result in a cannabis brands' social accounts landing in hot water.

 By carefully understanding the guidelines of the social overlords, cannabis brands can still use these channels to grow a massive following and buzz.
 Or they can get someone to do that for them.
 Enter the canna-influencers.